George Walton (Royal Navy officer): In the West Indies with Benbow

 Walton was then appointed to command HMS Carcass for a ten-month period between 1701 and 1702, and sailed her to the West Indies.
 Here he joined a squadron under Vice-Admiral John Benbow, and in March 1702 Walton was appointed to command the 48-gun HMS Ruby.
-He then participated in the action of August 1702 under Benbow and against Admiral Jean du Casse.
-During the action, most of the captains hung back from the engagement, and only Walton's conduct was considered above reproach.
-Walton kept the Ruby closely engaged, supporting Benbow aboard HMS Breda until the Ruby was disabled by French fire.
+He then participated in the action of August 1702 under Benbow and against a French squadron under Admiral Jean-Baptiste du Casse.
+During the action, most of the English captains hung back from the engagement, and only Walton's conduct was considered above reproach.
+Walton kept the Ruby closely engaged, supporting Benbow aboard HMS Breda until Walton's ship was disabled by French fire.
 Ruby being unable to contribute further, Benbow ordered Walton to return to Port Royal, Jamaica.

-Walton's next command was HMS Canterbury in June 1703, under the command of Vice-Admiral John Graydon.
+Walton's next command was HMS Canterbury in June 1703, under the command of Vice-admiral John Graydon.
 Walton returned to England in October 1704, eventually spending six years and nine months aboard the Canterbury.
 He spent between 1705 and 1706 in the Mediterranean.
 He accompanied Sir Thomas Hardy in the escorting a convoy to Lisbon in 1707, and after gave evidence in favour of Hardy at the court-martial.
 Hardy had been criticised for not pursuing a French squadron that had been sighted during the voyage.
 Walton's next command was HMS Montagu in September 1710.
 He sailed with the fleet under Sir Hovenden Walker to attack Quebec City.
 During the voyage Walton and the Montagu captured two prizes.
 After the failure of the expedition, Walton returned to England and was appointed to act as commander-in-chief at Portsmouth in December 1712.